 We can become aware of aligning with what we communicate verbally and non-verbally.

-We seek to validate the child and speak to support the child so that the child feels supported.
-We are speaking to understand so that the child is understood.
+Seeking to validate the child and speak to support the child so that the child feels supported.
+Family communication is to understand so that the child is understood.

 Going further